 Behind every great National Geographic story is a great storyteller.

 With only 300 people in attendance at each lecture, the Perot Museum speaker series is by far the most intimate public lecture event you will ever attend.
-Every lecture includes a Q&A session and a book signing which provides guests the opportunity to bring home a special keepsake and remember this unique National Geographic Live event for life.
+Every lecture includes a Q&A session which gives you the opportunity to interact with these incredible adventurers, providing a great way to remember this unique National Geographic Live event for life.

 The speaker series, presented by Charles Schwab & Co., Inc., is in partnership with National Geographic Live, bringing the National Geographic experience to global audiences while celebrating the power of science, exploration and storytelling.

 I Bought a Rainforest: